GuyBenUrion/live-data-visualizer/datagen/README.md

 - After everything was functional, I started thinking about further improvements.

 - I introduced a broadcast rate controller, allowing dynamic adjustments to the frequency of updates for better performance.

+---

+## AI and Online Resources in My Learning Process

+AI assistance and online research played a significant role in my learning and self development throughout this project.
+They helped me explore best practices, compare different approaches, and accelerate implementation.
+However, every decision was made based on careful consideration of project requirements, balancing efficiency, scalability, and maintainability.